 - Feasibility study completed in August 2016

-- Pivotal study planned to begin in Q1 2017
+- Pivotal study planned to begin in the first half of 2017

 Graph is for illustrative purposes only, and does not reflect individual results.